introgreek/introgreek.github.io/docs/textbook/01-verbs/overview.md

 [Answer key here](../answer-key#verbs-overview-po1).

 1. He will arrive tomorrow.
-2. You (sg.) ordered French fries.
+2. You (singular) ordered French fries.
 3. You (sg.) ordered French fries for yourself.
 4. We are reading the books.
 5. The documents were being shown to me.